maverickmath/ashuku/README.txt

 graph
 -----
-Graphs the statistics for the last 2 weeks.
+Prints comma-separated data so you can draw a graph.
+Well, originally, ashuku would draw it for you, but matplotlib isn't yet Python3-compatible, so...
 Takes the amount of days to graph as an optional argument, like "graph 23".

 show
 ----